This post is from GRS staff writer April Dykman.

 If you're leaning toward a 15-year term, be sure that you can still max out your retirement accounts and meet your other savings goals.
 If you can't, stick with the 30-year term.

-If retirement is still decades away, you are in a position to invest more aggressively.
+On the other hand, if retirement is still decades away, you are in a position to invest more aggressively.
 You should be able to ride out the volatility of relatively aggressive investments.

-If retirement is less than 15 years away, it might be a better to pay off the mortgage early for security and peace of mind.
+If retirement is less than 15 years away, it might be better to pay off the mortgage early for security and peace of mind.

 How do you feel about debt?
 What is your tolerance for risk?